A filtered generalization of the Chekanov-Eliashberg algebra: Introduction

 To our knowledge, the constructions of bilinearized theories and augmentation categories of a free DGA over a finite field (such as $\field = \Z/2\Z$) depend essentially on non-commutativity, which is a feature of $\newRSFTA$.
-Linearization with associated chain level $A_{\infty}$ Fukaya-Massey product structures associated to a single augmentation are still available when working with a commutative free DGA such as $\newRSFTA^{\cyc}$.
+Linearization with chain level $A_{\infty}$ Fukaya-Massey product structures associated to a single augmentation are still available when working with a commutative free DGA such as $\newRSFTA^{\cyc}$ and the second $A_{\infty}$ relation states that the ``two-input, one-output'' operation descends to cohomology.
 Hence the $RSFT_{E}$ of a partitioned Lagrangian filling is naturally equipped with a pair-of-pants product (after a grading shift so that the product has degree $0$), making it a multiplicative spectral sequence.